 The tool makes a qualitative assessment of impact on freshwater resources at different stages of the value chain, based on independent and trusted academic, scientific and and industry-recognized sources.
 Its focus on environmental impact distinguishes it from tools that measure business risks posed by water.
 However, there is an interplay between environmental impact and business risk: a company that undertakes an industrial activity that has a high impact on the water environment tends to be exposed to greater risk.

-CDP has over 200 industrial activities within its classification system, these are based on the Bloomberg Industry Classification Systems (BICS).
+CDP has over 200 industrial activities within its classification system.

 For each activity, the tool ranks for the three key stages of the value chain: direct operations, supply chain and product use.
 At each stage, it ranks for two things: (1) the dependence of the activity on high volumes of freshwater withdrawal or consumption; (2) the water pollution or degradation potential of the activity.
 This gives six impact rankings for each industrial activity, ranging from 0 “no impact”) to 3 (“high impact”).
 These are then summed into an overall impact rank for the industrial activity between 0 and 18.